San Jose Public Transportation Accident Lawyer

 No Financial Burdens – Only Positive Solutions.
 Call Mitchell & Danoff Law Firm Today!

 At Mitchell & Danoff Law Firm, our personal injury team understands the differences in legal procedure for public transportation injury cases.
 Our attorney has more than 30 years of experience handling all kinds of injury cases.
-If you have been injured anywhere in the Bay Area, our firm may help you obtain the resolution you seek, and without adding to your financial burdens.
+If you have been injured anywhere in the San Jose, our firm may help you obtain the resolution you seek, and without adding to your financial burdens.

 This is because we operate on a contingency fee basis, which means we provide our legal services to clients without charging up-front attorney fees.
 Instead, we collect a fee when our clients are awarded compensation in their case.
 If our clients do not win, we do not collect.
 Working on contingency fees has allowed us to recover millions of dollars for thousands of individuals.
 Our record speaks for itself.

 If you or a loved one has suffered a serious personal injury, we are here to help.
-Call (888) 483-8614 to speak with an experienced Bay Area personal injury accident lawyer.
+Call (888) 483-8614 to speak with an experienced San Jose personal injury accident lawyer.

 If you've been injured in an accident through another's wrongful actions, you are entitled to compensation.
 Don't wait any longer; contact our firm immediately to see how we can help you.